21 Best Day trips from Bristol (for both locals and visitors)

 Alternatively, you can take the train from Bristol but it will take 2 hours.
 See fares here.

-Stourhead is a 1072 hectare estate at the source of the River Stour.
-It is actually a National Trust property so you can expect all of the usual things that go along with that including trails, events, and beautiful surroundings.
+Stourhead is a 1072 hectare estate by the River Stour.
+It is a National Trust property so you can expect all of the usual things that go along with that including trails, events and beautiful surroundings.

 You will need to book your tickets in advance on the National Trust website.
 If you are a member, the entrance will be free but it’s still recommended to book.